CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/using_ami_ametv1.6.md

 | 10.11.13-MariaDB-0ubuntu0.24.04.1 |

+# Create Air Quality Plots using the AMET AQ Website

-## Test connection to the web server querygen_aq.php
+Verify connection to the web server querygen_aq.php

 Change the IP address to the public IP address for your instance in this example.